 Helping Family and Friends Understand Alzheimer's Disease

 When you learn that someone has Alzheimer’s disease, you may wonder when and how to tell your family and friends.
 You may be worried about how others will react to or treat the person.
-Realize that family and friends often sense that something is wrong before they are told.
-Alzheimer’s disease is hard to keep secret.
+Realize that people often sense when something has changed.
+By sharing what is happening, family and friends can help support you and the person with Alzheimer’s disease.

 There’s no single right way to tell others about Alzheimer’s disease.
 When the time seems right, be honest with family, friends, and others.
 Use this as a chance to educate them about Alzheimer’s.
 You can:

-- Tell friends and family about Alzheimer’s disease and its effects.
+- Tell friends and family about Alzheimer’s disease and how it affects memory, thinking, and behavior.

 - Share articles, websites, and other information about the disease.